Nu11ified/ML-Anomaly-Detector/README.md

 # System Anomaly Detector

-A sophisticated real-time system monitoring tool that detects anomalies in system metrics using EWMA (Exponentially Weighted Moving Average) and z-score analysis with advanced hysteresis and per-metric tuning.
+A real-time system monitoring tool that detects anomalies in system metrics using EWMA (Exponentially Weighted Moving Average) and z-score analysis with advanced hysteresis and per-metric tuning.

 **🖥️ Cross-Platform Support**: macOS, Linux, and Windows